-- The housing market within the city limits has seen an increase in home values since 2020 as a more mobile workforce has migrated into rural communities. - The rising housing costs in the closest major cities have caused home buyers seeking proximity to Austin to look in a much broader radius into the surrounding hill country and places like Woodcreek. - Much of the land within Woodcreek City limits is built out and remains residential. - There are less than 120 lots available for new construction. - The ETJ remains widely undeveloped and will be the site of any significant future growth for the city. - Woodcreek hosts a diverse housing market with everything from apartments and townhomes to duplexes and single-family residences, both on small lots and acreage.
+- The housing market within the city limits has seen an increase in home values since 2020 as a more mobile workforce has migrated into rural communities. - The rising housing costs in the closest major cities have caused home buyers seeking proximity to Austin to look in a much broader radius into the surrounding hill country and places like Woodcreek. - Around 70 homes are long-term rentals in Woodcreek. - Much of the land within Woodcreek City limits is built out and remains residential. - There are less than 120 lots available for new construction. - The ETJ remains widely undeveloped and will be the site of any significant future growth for the city. - Woodcreek hosts a diverse housing market with everything from apartments and townhomes to duplexes and single-family residences, both on small